-- Companies seek people-focused, geographically mobile, and flexibly-minded career seekers, offering fast track career development and competitive remuneration packages for those interested in long term careers. - Companies acknowledge the diversity of their workforces as a point of difference, attracting talented individuals from many different cultures, ages, personal histories and genders.
-This may appeal to young people seeking inclusiveness, sustainability, & community involvement. - Companies can work more effectively to better promote their career paths that exist beyond frontline roles, through improved internal marketing, cadetships, in-house bespoke training, succession planning and school outreach programs. - Companies fully understand that their audience of future employees is typically very youthful, being individuals who want to work for companies that promote a modern, contemporary outlook through their branding, marketing and social media. - Companies can do better to promote diverse career pathways to those working at entry level within, and outside, the industry. - Both industries operate outside the normal 9 to 5 hours, which may be an advantage or a disadvantage for career seekers.
-At times companies promote young people into demanding roles without the required levels of support and experience, or contribute to a poor reputation for the industries by engaging in poor employment practices.
+- Companies seek people-focused, geographically mobile, and flexibly-minded career seekers, offering fast track career development and competitive remuneration packages for those interested in long term careers. - Companies acknowledge the diversity of their workforces as a point of difference, attracting talented individuals from many different cultures, different ages, personal histories and genders.
+This may be particularly appealing to youth seeking inclusiveness, sustainability, and involvement with projects in the broader community. - Companies promote their career paths that exist beyond frontline roles, through improved internal marketing, cadetships, in-house training, succession planning and school outreach programs.
+They could do better - Companies fully understand that their audience of future employees is typically very youthful, being individuals who want to work for companies that promote a modern, contemporary outlook through their branding, marketing and social media. - Companies can do better to promote its diverse career pathways to those working at entry level within, and outside, the industry. - Both industries operate outside the normal 9 to 5 hours, with many contingent jobs, at times promoting young people into demanding roles without the required levels of support and experience and at other times contributing to a poor reputation for the industries by engaging in poor employment practices.